GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-4/genesis-4.englishNatural.md

 And now cursed are you, from the earth;
 which has opened her mouth to take the blood of your brother, from your hand.
 When you serve the earth,
-it will add not, to give her strength to you;
+it will add not, to give her ability to you;
 wandering and fugitive you will be in the land."

 And Acquired (Cain) said to He-Who-Is (YHWH),